hank-spankler/hank_spanklers_story_depository/smooth_spanky_h_poetry_corner.md

-open up my veins and drain them dry darling I love you, its no lie hope its just enough to get you by so please baby, could you try
+open up my veins and drain them dry darling I love you, its no lie hope its just enough to get you by so baby please, could you try

-suck the life right out of me
-how I show my love, you see
-or it is now, it's just how you be so it'll be baby please
+to suck the life right out of me just how I show my love you see or it is now, it's just how you be so it'll be baby please

-we live
-juat a second from the cliff
-jump and die if you want it
+we live juat a second from the cliff jump off and die if you want it
 I can't stop you, as you'll tell me, every day when I'm with you but you might stick around if I just pay your sacramental dues, so

 suck my blood
-it is serendipity
+it's serendipity
-I'm all that saves you and I found you can't die now it wouldn't do
+I'm all that saves you and I found you can't die now it wouldn't do, so

 suck my blood
-come on do it don't be shy
+plese baby don't be shy
-cuz' I'm begging you, I'm on my knees please, I love you, fuck you, please
+I'm begging you, I'm on my knees please, I love you, fuck you, please

 someday if you're still around